openvinotoolkit/open_model_zoo/demos/python_demos/text_spotting_demo/README.md

 Third model is Text Recognition Decoder that takes `encoded text` from Text Recognition Encoder ,`previous symbol` and `hidden state`.
 On the first step special `Start Of Sequence (SOS)` symbol and zero `hidden state` are fed to Text Recognition Decoder.
 The decoder produces `symbols distribution`, `current hidden state` each step until `End Of Sequence (EOS)` symbol is generated.

-As input, the demo application takes:
-* a path to a single image file, a video file or a numeric ID of a web camera specified with a command-line argument `-i`
+As input, the demo application takes a path to a single image file, a video file or a numeric ID of a web camera specified with a command-line argument `-i`.

 The demo workflow is the following: